EuropeanTestingConference/europeantestingconference/pages/2019/topics/snippets/anne-marie-charrett.md

 The workshop will begin by focusing on exploratory testing at the GUI level and developing a model and then questioning our model.
 We will then move to the API learning how to use chrome developer tools and postman to send and receive messages using a REST API.

 We finish by performing some API exploratory testing to discover the worst bug!

+**Workshop Requirements**
+This workshop requires you to bring your laptop, with [Postman](https://www.getpostman.com/downloads/) installed, as well as your favorite mind-mapping tool (for instance, [XMind](https://www.xmind.net/) or pen and paper).